stefan-hoeck/idris2-sqlite3/docs/src/Tutorial.md

 ```

 I quickly implement the other commands for creating our tables,
-and the we'll have a closer look at how table and column names
+and then we'll have a closer look at how table and column names
 are resolved at compile time.

 ```idris